Tuesday, October 1, 2024

 This quilt design was on one of the buildings at Historic Washington State Park.
 It is a subtle nod to the famous Bowie knife.
 It was blacksmith, James Black of Washington, who claimed to have made a knife for Jim Bowie, who gained fame for his participation in the battle of the Alamo in Texas.
 The connection of these knives to Arkansas inspired an alternative term for "Bowie knife", calling it instead the "Arkansas toothpick".
 One may ask, what was Jim Bowie doing in historic Washington?
 The answer is that it was on the Southwest Trail that ran from St. Louis to the Red River port of Fulton, also in Hempstead County, just 12 miles from Historic Washington.
 At the time, the Red river was the border between the United States and Mexico.
 William B. Travis, Sam Houston, and Davy Crockett also traveled through Washington on their way to Texas.

-This sign designates that Washington was in the area affected by The Camden Expedition, during the Civil War.
+The sign above designates that Washington was in the area affected by The Camden Expedition, during the Civil War.
 The Camden Expedition (March 23-May 3, 1864) was the final campaign conducted by the Union Army in south Arkansas.
 The offensive was designed to cooperate with Major-General N.P.
 Banks' movement against Shreveport.
 However, the Union army suffered terrible losses in a series of battles with Confederate forces.
 The Union army goal had been to occupy Camden, a port city on the Ouachita River, to resupply.
-These efforts were unsuccessful, and The Camden Expedition is said to have been the greatest Federal military disaster in Arkansas through the war.
+These efforts were unsuccessful, and The Camden Expedition is said to have been the greatest Federal military disaster in Arkansas throughout the Civil War.

 After starting at the Visitor Center, one can continue to the Blacksmith Shop, Weapons Museum, Print Museum, and other historic locations that make up the largest collection of 19th-century buildings in the state.